misavojte/GazeDeck/gazedeck/README.md

 make run
 ```

 This runs the pipeline with default settings (1920x1080 screen, auto tag rate, WebSocket on port 8765).
+The system will automatically discover and connect to available Pupil Labs devices on your network.

 ### Command Line Options